 Eyelid Revision Surgery

 Eyelids have seven layers each with its own function.
 When operating on the eyelid it is critical to understand the role of each layer as well as being familiar with the function and protective mechanisms of the eye.
-Having trained as an eye surgeon prior to training as an ocular plastic surgeon, Dr Wilcsek has an intimate understanding of this interaction.
+Having trained as an eye surgeon prior to training in ocular plastics, A/Prof Wilcsek has an intimate understanding of this interaction (MED00011151124).

 Other patients may have had surgery of the eyelids or surrounding areas that has resulted in an unsatisfactory change in the position or contour of the eyelids.